saarginzburski/depoint-business-slides-template/PRESENTATION_MODE.md

 # Presentation Mode Feature

 ## Overview
-Added a full-screen presentation mode to `SlidesViewer` that hides all UI elements (top bar and filmstrip) for a clean, distraction-free presentation experience.
+Added a full-screen presentation mode that hides **all** UI elements (app top bar, left sidebar, viewer top bar, and filmstrip) for a completely clean, distraction-free presentation experience where the slide takes up 100% of the screen.

 ## Features